IshanMahesh/A-Algorithm-for-a-Mobile-Robot/README.md

     python a_star_abhey_ishan.py

+    Enter the robot radius (in mm): 5
     Enter the coordinates of starting node (x,y, theta): 40, 200, 30
     Enter the coordinates of Goal node (x,y, theta): 200, 200, 30
+    Enter Step Size: 10